jaxleyverse/jaxley/docs/faq/question_03.md

 `Jaxley` also supports networks of these neurons.

-Note that, for LIF and Izhikevich neuron models, `Jaxley` does not yet support surrogate gradient descent, which is required for efficient training due to the discontinuity of spikes in these models.
+Note that, for LIF neurons, `Jaxley` additionally supports surrogate gradient descent as of version 0.11.7, which is required for efficient training due to the discontinuity of spikes in these models.
+Note that for the Izhikevich model, surrogate gradients are not supported by default, but one can modify the Izhikevich model to include support.
+See the tutorial linked above.